 Sarcopenia is an age-related condition that occurs when a person has progressive loss of muscle mass and strength or physical function.

 “Most people think that sarcopenia only impacts people in nursing homes or other long-term care facilities, but these findings show that is simply not the case,” says Suzette Pereira, PhD, a research fellow specializing in muscle health with Abbott.
 “That’s why it’s important for adults and physicians to take nutrition seriously and evaluate whether people are getting the nutrients needed to maintain muscle health as they age.”

 The issue with sarcopenia is that it creeps up on you — slowly affecting your ability to perform daily activities that you take for granted, such as walking, rising out of a chair, lifting objects or walking up stairs.

 Symptoms of sarcopenia include body weakness and loss of energy.
 And it’s this loss of energy that can lead to reduced physical activity, which in turn contributes to more muscle loss.
-Another important statistic to note: Starting at age 40, per decade; that rate can accelerate to 15 percent per decade starting at about age 70.
+Another important statistic to note: Starting at age 40, adults can lose up to 8 percent of their muscle mass per decade; that rate can accelerate to 15 percent per decade starting at about age 70.
 That is alarming when you think about it.
 But don’t get frustrated — you can reverse the trend.

 That’s why exercise is so important, especially if you are feeling fatigued.
 Regular exercise can increase energy levels while also increasing strength, which is all the more reason to start now on forming habits that prevent more muscle loss.